Factbox: China's love of e-commerce powers Alibaba's Singles' Day

 There are also a range of other e-commerce sites that focus on different market segments, such as cosmetics, groceries and home appliances.

 Competition between platforms is rife and has boiled over into the public sphere.
-Earlier this month, regulators summoned over 20 platforms and urged them to stop practices that could be seen as monopolistic.
+This month, regulators summoned over 20 platforms and urged them to stop practices that could be seen as monopolistic.

-E-commerce in China is heavily reliant on an army of logistics companies and couriers as well as payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd.
+E-commerce in China is heavily reliant on logistics companies, couriers and payment systems such as Alibaba-backed Alipay and WeChat Pay from Tencent Holdings Ltd.

 Couriers STO Express Co Ltd, ZTO Express (Cayman) Inc, YTO Express Group Co Ltd, S.F.
 Holding Co Ltd and Yunda Holding Co Ltd send parcels for as little as 8 yuan ($1.14), making purchases online more convenient at times than offline.